SAND-Lab/MEA-NAP/docs/pipeline-steps.rst

  * determines whether to run spike detection in the pipeline
  * argument type: boolean
  * options: 0 : do not detect spikes, 1 : detect spikes

+.. _Params.fs:

+``Params.fs``
+""""""""""""""""""""""""""""""""'

+ * the sampling rate of the recording electrodes, in samples per second (Hz)
+ * argument type: int
+ * default : 25000

+.. _Params.dSampF:

+``Params.dSampF``
+""""""""""""""""""""""""""""""""""

+ * the down sample frequency for spike detection check
+ * normally, this should be kept as the same value as `Params.fs`
+ * argument type: int
+ * default: 25000

+.. _Params.potentialDifferenceUnit:

+``Params.potentialDifferenceUnit``
+"""""""""""""""""""""""""""""""""""""""

+ * the unit of potential difference in which you are recording electrical signals
+ * options: 'mV' for millivolt, 'uV' for microvolt
+ * default : 'uV'

+.. _Params.channelLayout:

+``Params.channelLayout``
+"""""""""""""""""""""""""""""""

+ * which channel layout to use for plotting firing rate heatmaps, and other plots related to the layout of the electrodes
+ * options: 'MCS60' = multichannel systems layout with 59 recording electrodes + 1 grounding electrode, 'Axion64' = axion recording layout in a 8 x 8 grid with 64 electrodes, 'Custom' = provide own custom layout by specifying the coordinate of each electrode in biAdvantedSettings.m, you will need to edit the block of code under strcmp(Params.channelLayout, 'Custom')

 .. _Params.wnameList: